133d Army National Guard Band opens up the annual King County Fair

 |0

-This work, 133d Army National Guard Band opens up the annual King County Fair [Image 3 of 3], by CPT Sarah Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 133d Army National Guard Band opens up the annual King County Fair, by CPT Sarah Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.